RemiHurstel/Macroeconometrics-and-Machine-Learning/README.md

 The repository contains:

 * a folder `data` which contains the inputs we dowload for the model and the meanings of each of the vairables used as imputs
+* a folder `figures` which contains some figures showing interessant results
 * a Python notebook `download.ipynb` which download the macroeconomics data from the FRED website using `pyfredapi`
 * a R Markdown notebook `inflation_forecasting.Rmd` wich contains our model and the different fit and forecasts with analysis.